dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/README.md

 maintain, or to adjust.
 Our analyzers help with that.
 They spot noise, bugs, inconsistencies, incorrect formatting, and misusage.

-All rules come with a clear explaination on why the spotted issue is a bad practice, and how the code should be adjusted.
+All rules come with a clear explanation on why the spotted issue is a bad practice, and how the code should be adjusted.
 We hope, that as a result, developers using our analyzers also learn a thing while worknig with them.